-13. Test and Certify the Service Dog.
+14. Test and Certify the Service Dog

 Each puppy/dog will undergo several tests throughout the training program and at different stages of life.
 The first test is the temperament test, then CGC, then first initial public access test, and so on.
-Once your dog has passed all requirements and is registered as a service dog, he/she will be required to undergo re-testing or re-certification every 2 years.
+Once your dog has passed all requirements and is registered as a service dog, he/she will be required to undergo re-testing or re-certification every two years.

-14. Re-certify every two years.
+15. Re-certify every two years

 We re-certify every two years to ensure that the puppy/dog and handler are continuing to work well as a team, that no issues have developed and the team is in good working condition.
 Re-certification can take place at one of our send home camps or we can come to you.

 Please note that the average working span for a service dog is about eight years.
 When your service dog is about six years of age, it is time to start to look for a new dog and begin the training process all over again.
 This is another reason why we re-certify every two years, it gives us the opportunity to check the dog’s temperament and ensure that a veterinarian has cleared the dog to continue working at its prescribed capacity for his/her handler.
 Retirement can be a difficult situation on both the handler and the dog.
 We are here to assist with the transition.